oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/monitoring-with-prometheus-lab.md

 For more information on running Prometheus, visit: https://prometheus.io/
 ```
 Note that it will take a short while for the Prometheus service to start.
+Check the dashboard and wait for the `prometheus-service` pod to be Ready or if you prefer the CLI `kubectl get pods -n monitoring`.

 ## Step 4 accessing Prometheus
 Let's go to the service web page